puppetlabs/puppetlabs-registry/README.md

 ## Setup

-This module must be installed on your Puppet master.
+This module must be installed on your Puppet server.
 We've tested it with Puppet agents running on Windows Server 2008 R2, 2012, and 2012 R2.

 ### Beginning with registry